thorpej/CoPicoVision/README.md

 The VGA resistor DAC is identical to the pico9918's.

 ### Controller interface
+The controller interface is derived more or less straight from the ColecoVision, except the quad-NAND gate is replaced with a 74HCT part.
+The controller input buffers are the same 74LS541 used on the original because the circuit relies on Schmitt trigger inputs and the standard CMOS replacement parts don't have them.
+Eventually I may experiment with the 74HCS541 as a replacement.

+One difference is that I made both controller inputs indentical; in the original, it seems that one controller input was drawn in a "mirror image" and the bit order on it's buffer swapped to compensate.
+That seemed needlessly confusing to me, so I just made them both the same (I literally copy-and-pasted, and then tweaked some net labels to make the second instance).

+The controller interface is by far the most complicated block on the system.
+I have a basic understanding of how it works, but there is clearly some subtle analog magic going on, so I decided not to push my luck.
+I don't have any of the quadrature controllers to test with at this time.

 ## Acknowledgements
 First of all, I want to say that I was inspired to take a crack at this by the